drugescu/jwt-practice/README.md

 a) cmocka-1.1.15 - the latest version is not available in git, so whatever you find in git and in l8w8jwt will no longer compile in ubuntu!
-Instead download it from https://git.cryptomilk.org/projects/cmocka.git/snapshot/cmocka-1.1.5.tar.gz Un-tar and repeat the 'mkdir build && cd build && cmake .. && make'
+Instead download it from https://git.cryptomilk.org/projects/cmocka.git/snapshot/cmocka-1.1.5.tar.gz Un-tar and repeat the `mkdir build && cd build && cmake .. && make`
-b) 'git clone' the mbed-tls repo, do the same procedures Shove the cmocka there by force since the variant it has will no longer build
+b) `git clone` the mbed-tls repo, do the same procedures Shove the cmocka there by force since the variant it has will no longer build

-Build the 'libl8w8jwt.a'
+Build the `libl8w8jwt.a`

 Get the other header-only libraries and start using them.

-If using cmake for new applications, cmake .. && make and in your source code include only the headers:
+If using cmake for new applications, `cmake .. && make` and in your source code include only the headers:
-'''  #include "include/encode.h"
+    #include "include/encode.h"
-     #include "include/decode.h" '''
+    #include "include/decode.h"
 as required.